dgeene/install_app/README.md

 I have a build of a mobile app and many phones connected to my computer.
 I want to point an app file to a phone and have it installed without remembering which command flags to use.

 ## Install
+Install in the user's ~/bin folder with pipx

 ## TODO
 - Handle multiple phone connections